Showing posts with label John-Baptist. Show all posts

 Wednesday, January 24, 2024

-The Gospel of Mark opens with a declaration from passages in the Hebrew Bible, providing the scriptural basis for the ministry of John the Baptist.
-It sets the stage for the mission of Jesus and his proclamation of the Kingdom of God.
-Thus, Mark’s account begins on a note of fulfillment.
-The Man from Nazareth is the Messiah and Savior promised by God in the Scriptures.
+The Gospel of Mark opens with a declaration that combines passages from the Old Testament to provide the scriptural basis for the ministry of John the Baptist, and to set the stage for Christ’s mission.
+Mark begins with a note of fulfillment.